Everything You Need to Know About LoRaWAN

 Sensors were installed to visualize office space occupancy in real-time 2D maps of individual floors to help employees navigate more efficiently around the building to find free workspaces.
 Besides gathering occupancy data, the end-devices also measured the air quality of each room, such as temperature, humidity, CO2 levels, etc. Especially since the COVID-19 outbreak, sufficient ventilation has proven to be a key factor in enabling a safe work environment.
 In case of poor air quality, akenza’s room management automatically triggers alerts, which could further be used to control window blinds or ventilation systems.

 Integrating IoT through the use of sensors in business operations has increased drastically over the past years.
 Several LoRaWAN sensors serve various needs in the industrial sense.
 From water leakage detection to temperature monitoring, they boost operational efficiency.
 Depending upon their purpose, they enable informed decisions in the organizations.
-However, not all sensors are created equal.
+However, not all sensors are created equal, and there are numerous elements to consider when evaluating a LoRa sensor.
 Therefore, you can refer to this list of some common sensors:

 While being proprietary and thus less transparent than some other LPWANs, LoRa alliance members are continuously innovating to further reveal the actual applicability of LoRaWAN in a variety of industries.
 Even though LoRaWAN evidently does have limitations regarding downlink transmission, transmission intervals, latency and bandwidth, these were sacrifices necessary to achieve long-range and low-power.